 The SVP, Director of Sustainable Business reports sustainability performance to executive management on a continual basis and reports to the hotel managers in the Operator Activities segment through, among other things, the quarterly Green Update reports.
 Sustainability is also a permanent element of the strategic kick-off meetings held twice a year for the executive management team, board representatives, head office employees, Property Management representatives, and key decision-makers within Operator Activities.

 In 2019 Pandox joined the UN Global Compact and the Company will report externally on its efforts to comply with the Ten Principles on an annual basis.
 The Code of Conduct for employees and the Business Partner Code of Conduct are therefore based on the Ten Principles of the UN Global Compact.
 Pandox’s Environmental Policy establishes the values and guidelines for Pandox’s environmental work.
 Areas covered are energy and water consumption, emissions and waste.
 The precautionary principle is part of the Environmental Policy and it involves the Company proactively avoiding environmental risk.

-Pandox values an open culture and works to ensure that employees are unafraid to report irregularities and problems in the workplace so that they can be addressed.
+Pandox values an open culture and works to ensure that employees are not afraid to report irregularities and problems in the workplace so that they can be addressed.
 Pandox therefore has an independent, external whistleblower system available to employees and other stakeholders.
-Any suspected irregularities or deviations from Pandox’s policies can be reported anonymously.
-Matters reported are handled by Director of Sustainable Business.
+Any suspected irregularities or deviations from Pandox’s policies can be reported anonymously into the system.
+Matters reported are handled by Pandox’s General Counsel in consultation with the SVP, Director of Sustainable Business.
 See also Pandox Whistleblowing Guidelines.